bimdata/javascript-api-client/docs/CollaborationApi.md

 ## addGroupMember

-> User addGroupMember(cloudPk, groupPk, projectPk, data)
+> UserProject addGroupMember(cloudPk, groupPk, projectPk, data)

 Add a user to a group